RajDhinge/redmine_self_time_logs/README.md

 # Features

-* Shows number of distinct tickets addressed.
+* Shows number of distinct tickets addressed. ( currently it is filtered out  )
-* Shows data only for current month till the current date
+* Shows data only for current month till the current date ( for the dates activity was logged )
-* Shows the average time spent each day
+* Shows the average time spent each day ( based on the total number of different days you logged the activity )
 * Shows the list of tickets for which the data was logged
 * A neat accordian table is implemented to sort out logs according to each date.